 Navigating the LCSW Licensing Process

-The Board of Behavioral Sciences (BBS) is the regulatory agency responsible for licensing clinical social workers (LCSW) in the State of California.
-The BBS also licenses marriage and family therapist (MFT) and educational psychologists (LEP).
-Currently, the BBS has over 65,000 active licensees and registrants.
+The Board of Behavioral Sciences (BBS) is the regulatory agency responsible for licensing Clinical Social Workers (LCSW) in the State of California.
+The BBS also licenses Marriage and Family Therapist (LMFT) and Educational Psychologists (LEP).
+Currently the BBS has over 100,000 active licensees and registrants.

 The LCSW Licensing Process in a Nutshell

 We need to gather an understanding of the "big picture" of the LCSW licensing process before we discuss the more detailed aspects of this process.
-Any person pursuing a clinical social worker license in California will follow a similar path:
+Any person pursuing a LCSW license in California will follow a similar path:

 A Detailed Look at How to Become an LCSW in California